-The syllabus aims summarise the context in which you should view the syllabus content and describe the purposes of a course based on this syllabus.
-They are not listed in order of priority.
+The aims describe the purposes of a course based on this syllabus.

 The aims are to develop:

 - computational thinking, that is thinking about what can be computed and how, and includes consideration of the data required - understanding of the main principles of solving problems by using computers - understanding that every computer system is made up of sub-systems, which in turn consist of further sub-systems - understanding of the component parts of computer systems and how they interrelate, including software, data, hardware, communications and people - skills necessary to apply understanding to solve computer-based problems using a high-level programming language.